AliOssama/a-visual-cause/README.md

-Reading files from CSV and JSON files to HTML
+Reading files from CSV and JSON files to HTML.